EndPointCorp/end-point-blog/2012/02/13/django-and-virtual-environments_13.html.md

 Django==1.2.7
 ```

-To install the packages listed in the file, I will use the command "pip install -r requirements.txt":
+To install the packages listed in the file, I will use the command “pip install -r requirements.txt”:

 ```nohighlight
 (django_demo_12)$ pip install -r requirements.txt